The "Hotel zum Römischen Kaiser" at Vienna's Freyung

 The remodeling of the building's façade and its merciless stripping of all "historical trinkets" was apparently carried out in full agreement with the City of Vienna and the Bundesdenkmalamt (the Federal Monuments Office), because the responsible building promoter A.C.C. proudly states on its website: "In enger Zusammenarbeit mit den zuständigen Behörden wurde die Fassade den Erfordernissen des Platzes und den umgebenden Gebäude angepasst." ("In close cooperation with the authorities in charge the façade has been adapted according to the requirements of the square and the surrounding buildings.").
 My search for the missing memorial turned out to be quite fascinating.
 I got the first hint from the general planning manager of the reconstruction and after an on-site inspection an employee of IFM (Immobilien Facility Management) confirmed my suspicion – heavy blocks of stone rarely travel far – that the Schubert memorial is now located "in safe custody of the property management in the basement of the house".

-Of course we must not always quarrel with aesthetic principles that are uncompromisingly realized by architects.
-And yet unfortunately none of the involved designers hit upon the really not far-fetched idea to integrate this sculpture into the redesigned atrium as a symbol of the fascinating history of the building.
-(After all this is also the house, where the physician Romeo Seligmann in 1834 first made the acquaintance of Ottilie von Goethe).
+Of course, we must not always quarrel with aesthetic principles that are uncompromisingly realized by architects.
+And yet, unfortunately, none of the involved designers hit upon the really not far-fetched idea to integrate this sculpture into the redesigned atrium as a reminder of the fascinating history of the building.
+(After all this is also the house, where, in 1834, the physician Romeo Seligmann first made the acquaintance of Ottilie von Goethe).
 The observant city resident is surprised that the Bundesdenkmalamt turned a blind eye to this procedure.
-He is forced to surmise that Ursula Stenzel, the energetic Bezirksvorsteherin of Vienna's first district was prevented from devoting the necessary attention to a radical razing of a historical downtown façade by more important issues, such as the containment of Glühweinhütten and street artists.
+He is forced to surmise that Ursula Stenzel, the then Bezirksvorsteherin of Vienna's first district was prevented from devoting the necessary attention to a radical razing of a historical downtown façade by more important issues, such as the containment of Glühweinhütten and street artists.
 Should it really be true that in Vienna, the self-proclaimed "City of Culture", a monument to the greatest genius that this city has ever produced, is only an impeding piece of stone on the path of urban progress?

 © Dr. Michael Lorenz 2013